Liu Ziye: Reign

 Qianfeidi also saw his brother Liu Zixun as a threat—particularly because he saw that Emperor Wen, Emperor Xiaowu, and Liu Zixun were all third sons of their fathers.
 He therefore used the He Mai plot as an excuse, sending his attendant Zhu Jingyun (朱景雲) to deliver poison to Liu Zixun to force him to commit suicide, but as Zhu approached Liu Zixun's defense post at Xunyang (尋陽, in modern Jiujiang, Jiangxi), he intentionally slowed down and leaked the news.
 Liu Zixun's assistant Deng Wan (鄧琬) then had an opportunity to declare a rebellion, although at this stage Deng was not yet declaring Liu Zixun an emperor.

 At the same time, Qianfeidi continued his immoral behavior.
 He summoned the princesses to the palace and ordered them to lie down and allow his attendants to have sexual intercourse with them.
 When his aunt Princess Dowager Jiang of Nanping, the wife of his deceased uncle Liu Shuo (劉鑠), refused, he had her whipped.
 He had her three sons, Liu Jingyou (劉敬猷) the Prince of Nanping, Liu Jingxian (劉敬先) the Prince of Luling, and Liu Jingyuan (劉敬淵) the Marquess of Annan put to death.
 He also ordered his ladies in waiting to strip and chase each other naked.
 When one lady in waiting refused, he beheaded her.
 That night, he dreamed of a woman cursing him, "You are so violent and immoral that you will not live to see the wheat harvest next year."
 After he woke up, he found a lady in waiting whose appearance was similar to the woman he saw in the dream, and beheaded her.
 He then had another dream in which the executed lady in waiting cursed him.
 He therefore decided to hold a ghost-killing ceremony the next night.

 At the ceremony, one of the emperor's attendants, Shou Jizhi (壽寂之), who had often been rebuked by Qianfeidi and who had entered into a plot with a number of people to assassinate him, unleashed his conspirators and surrounded the emperor.
 Qianfeidi tried to flee, but was unable to, and Shou killed him.
-He was buried with his deceased wife, Crown Princess He.
+He was buried with his deceased wife, Crown Princess He or Empress Xian, who was his first cousin.
 Liu Yu took the throne as Emperor Ming.